Plonecakes/mod_sharker/ReadMe.txt

 Included is an example configuration, that is hopefully straight-forward.

 In the main ini, mod_sharker.ini, there is an [Options] section which, underneath, stores the options for the mod.
 Every other header is considered a patch.
+You may specifify an [Options] header for other INIs as well, but only with respect to the mods that INI includes.

 In the options, you may enable or disable a mod, by name, similar to any memory patch.
 If there is no entry for the patch, it is assumed to be on.